PicoTools/pico-proto/README.md

 - [pico-cli](https://github.com/PicoTools/pico-cli): Operator's CLI
 - [pico-ctl](https://github.com/PicoTools/pico): Management's CLI

-> :info: You can use this schemes for creating of your own stuff.
+> :exclamation: You can use this schemes for creating of your own stuff.

 ## common